 Remove dirt from around your engine block and around your engine shroud.
 Make sure your heat shield is correctly installed to help with air circulation.

-8. Low Engine Oil Level on a Hustler Mower
+8. Low Engine Oil Level

 It’s important to check the engine oil level in your Hustler zero-turn mower before each use.
 Many mower owners skip this step.
 Checking the engine oil level using the oil dipstick is a fairly quick process.